HarimbolaSantatra/rfid-attendance-system/README.md

 Everything we do after this is to use regular expression to extract the XX XX XX XX pattern.

-### list_rfid.txt
+### Other files
-Contains an list of the card id that will be accepted or refused.
+- `list_rfid.txt`: Contains an list of the card id that will be accepted or refused.
 It's all example we use in this program so you can recognize it.

-### main/main.ino
-This is the Arduino file for the program inside it.
+- `### main/main.ino`: This is the Arduino file for the program inside it.

 ## Resources:
-For Python & Django:
+Python & Django:
 - Read/Write data to serial port in Python using pySerial: [pySerial Short Introduction][1]
-- [Django documentation][2] (Very good ! :grin:)
+- [Django documentation][2]

-For RFID tutorials:
+RFID:
 - [RFID][6] - Wikipedia
 - [Security Access using MFRC522 RFID][4]
 - [Interfacing RFID Reader With Arduino][5]